Key compliance news including FB market abuse, DNB AML, EU pharma collusion, MUFC ransom, BlueCrest, Vitol bribery, nuisance brokers and more.

 - Avoid tipping off anyone who has been reported for money laundering or terrorist financing

-Teva and Cephalon fined €60.5 million for delaying entry of generic medicine
+Teva and Cephalon fined €60.5 million for delaying the entry of generic medicine

 The European Commission has fined Cephalon and Teva, two pharmaceutical giants, a total of €60.5 million for their agreement to delay for several years the market entry of a generic version of Modafinil, Cephalon's drug for sleep disorders, after Cephalon's original patents had expired.